soverenio/docs/docs/user-guide/overview.md

 [Assets](https://app.soveren.io/data-inventory/) are places of data concentration that Soveren discovers in your infrastructure while looking into the traffic.
 They are communicating to each other through data flows which may or may not contain some sensitive data in them.

 There are several types of assets: internal and external ones, and endpoints.
 Internal assets are found within your Kubernetes cluster, whereas external ones are located outside of it.
-Endpoints are essentially the APIs that are exposed or consumed by some other assets.
-They are points to which other assets connect and send or get some data, including sentitive data.

 Example of an internal assets view: